hilosimiamoto/cafe-rewards-pipeline/README.md

 ### 2.How is the age distribution of customers who completed offers vs. those who did not?

 > Customers who completed offers tend to be younger on average.
-> Histogram and count comparisons were plotted using PySpark groupBy on 'age' and 'status'.